khangtrannn/angular-dependency-injection/README.md

     super();
   }
 }

+Note: we cannot use inject function the following ways
+// will work - executed during constructor phrase userService = inject(UserService);

+ngOnInit() {
+  // won't work - executed later
+  inject(TestService).someValue;
+}

+someMethod {
+  // won't work - executed later
+  inject(TestService).someValue;
+}

+ERROR Error: NG0203: inject() must be called from an injection conext such as as a constructor, a factory, a filed initializer...

 ## Few words about providedIn: root
 - The service will be available application wide as a singleton with no need to add it to a module's providers array